simonpcouch/predictivebench/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# dseval: A data science LLM evaluation
+# predictivebench: A data science LLM evaluation

 <!-- badges: start -->